Mynajobs/HRHIS-DOCUMENTATION/docs/developers/data/Education.md

 ---
 ## Education Records Module.

-This module allows viewing and analyzing of information from health practitioners registration councils.
-These are records from health professional registration councils including professionals expected to register but are not registered.
+This module allows viewing and analyzing of information from health training institutions recognized by NACTE and TCU.

 ### Viewing current students records